IanMadd/academic/content/portfolio/Central_Limit_Theorem.md

 # Purpose

 This will demonstrate what the Central Limit Theorem is, why it is significant, and what conclusions you can draw from sampled data.
-This also demonstrates how to use the R programming language to compare sampled data and calculate the probability of events happening using sampled data.
+This also demonstrates how to use the R programming language to sample from a data set and draw conclusions about the data using the sampled data.
 There is also a simulation at the bottom that shows how different distributions and sample sizes affect the distribution of sampled data.

+This is intended for students with some familiarity with both statistics and the R programming language.

 # Table of Contents